skip to Main Content

 - Notify your physician and the center if you develop any kind of illness, fever, sore throat, infection, breathing difficulties or chest pain prior to the day of your procedure.

-- If you are taking any blood thinners or Non-Steroidal Anti-Inflammatories( NSAIDs) such as Coumadin, Plavix or Ibuprofen, please consult with your Primary Care Physician or Surgeon.
-Some of these medications must be stopped up to one week prior to procedure.
+- If you are taking any blood thinners or Non-Steroidal Anti-Inflammatories( NSAIDs) such as Coumadin, Plavix or Ibuprofen, please consult with your Surgeon.
+Some of these medications should be continued, depending on your procedure.

 - Stop prescription diet medications at least 2 weeks prior to surgery.